 My personal essays—on parenting, anxiety, infertility, and other realities of modern adulthood—appear in Girlboss, Elle, Salon, Offbeat Families, The New York Times Motherlode blog, and the book anthology Show Me All Your Scars: True Stories of Living with Mental Illness, and have been syndicated on Huffington Post, Good Housekeeping, and more.

-Born and raised outside of Boston, I am a graduate of Tufts University and the University of Massachusetts at Amherst, where I earned a Master of Fine Arts in Creative Writing in 2001.
-Since 2006, I have taught writing at Academy of Art University in San Francisco, where I became a full-time faculty member in 2014.
-After living in the Bay Area on and off for the last ten years, I am an active part of the thriving literary community here, reading and speaking regularly.
-I live with my husband, the environmental lawyer Ben Eichenberg, and our young son in Berkeley, California.
+Born and raised outside of Boston, I am a graduate of Tufts University and the University of Massachusetts at Amherst, where I earned a Master of Fine Arts in Creative Writing.
+Since 2006, I have taught writing at Academy of Art University in San Francisco.
+I live with my husband, the environmental lawyer Ben Eichenberg, and our two young sons in northern California.

 Author photos © Ashley Saks, Kelly Lynn James